Influenza (Flu) Information for Parents

 - Teens who are pregnant during the influenza season

-Getting a flu shot (or nasal spray) helps protect your child from getting the flu, so he or she won’t pass it to people who risk getting very sick – like babies, elderly people, and people who have chronic diseases.
+Getting a flu shot (or nasal spray) helps protect your child from getting the flu, so he or she will be less likely to pass it to people who are at risk for getting very sick – like babies, elderly people, and people who have chronic diseases.

 That will depend on your child’s age and whether they got flu vaccine this past year.
 If your child is 6 months through 8 years old, he or she may need two doses, at least four weeks apart.
 Ask your doctor or clinic.

-Most healthy children can weather the flu, even with a high fever.
+Most healthy children can endure the flu, even with a high fever.
 But that's not always true for children younger than 5 years old and those with chronic conditions like asthma and diabetes.

 Serious complications of flu occur most often in young infants, people with chronic health conditions, and the elderly.